MistyCommunity/Documentation/src/content/docs/skills/local-skill-architecture.md

 When you write a skill using Misty's on-robot JavaScript API, your code takes advantage of Misty’s capabilities as a standalone “edge” computing device.
 On-robot skills can also interact with external data and use non-Misty API calls to cloud services, etc.

 **IMPORTANT!
-On-robot skills are a pre-release, “alpha” technology and are subject to frequent change.** Any on-robot skills you create for Misty may need updates before release to reflect ongoing development of Misty's skill architecture and implementation.
-On-robot skills will be publicly available at the time when Misty II ships.
+Misty's on-robot JavaScript API is a pre-release, “alpha” technology and is subject to frequent change.** Any code you write using this API may need updates before release to reflect ongoing development of Misty's skill architecture and implementation.
+This API will be publicly available at the time when Misty II ships.

-You can read this architecture section to understand the details of how to write on-robot skills.
+You can read this architecture section to understand the details of how to use Misty's on-robot JavaScript API.
 However, you can also simply start right in with the [on-robot skill tutorials](../../skills/local-skill-tutorials) and just skim the following list to get an idea of what you might want to read about later:

 * Command Syntax.
 The on-robot JavaScript API command syntax differs slightly from that of REST API commands.
 * Data Handling: Events and Callbacks.
 Both stored and live data from the robot are made available to an on-robot skill via callback functions.